AnasGamal/Raspberry-Pi-Apache-Spark-Cluster-Setup/README.md

 ```
 Replace each `[WORKER_IP_X]` with the respective IP addresses.

-6. Distribute the configuration files to all worker nodes by running the following command:
+6. Distribute the configuration files to all worker nodes by running the following command. **Remember, SSH keys should be configured for password-less login as described in the intro for seamless execution.**:

 ```bash
 for i in `cat /opt/spark/conf/workers`